Introduction to Effective Web Design and Development

 Quality is very important when it comes to web design and development.
 The last thing you want people to think when they visit your website is that it looks amateurish and incomplete.
 Take your time when you build your website, and focus on every element.
 Do not omit even the small details.
 The website has to be consistent in theme and accurately reflect your business goals.

 A good quality website is fun to visit, but how do you keep your target audience engaged once they like reading and sharing content and interacting with your website?
-The best way to achieve this is through regular addition of new and equally engaging content.
+The best way to achieve this is through the regular addition of new and equally engaging content.
 Find out the challenges faced by your target audience and write content that provides something of value to them.

 You can also engage your audience through an opt-in email subscription.
 Email is direct, targeted and highly personal.
 Collect email addresses and communicate consistently and regularly.
 You can set up an email campaign for the RSS Feed to your blog.